 What is an arrest warrant?

-An arrest warrant is a warrant issued by and on behalf of the state, which authorizes the arrest and detention of an individual.
-Police officers obtain an arrest warrant before going to pick up an individual.
-Sometimes, an arrest warrant is issued in response to an individual’s failure to do something.
-For example, an arrest warrant is issued when an individual fails to appear in court when they have an assigned court date.
-Law enforcement is notified of the issuance of an arrest warrant.
+An arrest warrant is an official document issued by and on behalf of the state, which authorizes the detention of a specific individual.
+Police officers obtain a warrant before going to pick up an individual.
+Sometimes, a warrant is issued in response to an individual’s failure to do something.
+For example, one is issued when an individual fails to appear in court when they have an assigned court date, law enforcement is notified of the issuance.

 What is a search warrant?

-There typically also exist exemptions for “hot pursuit”, if a criminal flees the scene of a crime and the police officer follows him, the officer has the right to enter a home or building in which the criminal has sought shelter.
+There are exemptions for “hot pursuit” situations.
+For example, if a criminal flees the scene of a crime and the police officer follows him, the officer has the right to enter a home or building where the criminal is trying to hide.